Capstone-Projects-2024-Spring/project-phillygpt/documentation/docs/requirements/features-and-requirements.md

     - Result area must display the answers to the user's question and other data used to fetch from the API.

 - Mapping
-    - When a user asks a question, a map should appear and display the geographical data about their question.
+    - When a user asks a question, if the answer pertains, a map should appear and display the geographical data about their question.

+- Malicous SQL Queries
+    - Malicous SQL queries such as: "DELETE, DROP, TRUNCATE, UPDATE, INSERT, ALTER, CREATE" are not allowed.
+    - These malicous SQL queries need to be detected before execution to ensure data integrity in our databases.

 - API Rate Limits
-    - Must implement an API rate limits to prevent API abuse.
+    - Must implement an API rate limit to prevent API abuse.

 ## Nonfunctional Requirements
 - Ease of Navigation